 The seat itself is constructed of a seriously strong and thick plastic.
 We’ve tested a lot of child bike seats, and it’s certainly one of the sturdiest and most durable.
 The side bumpers provide hand rests for your child, and also come in handy when you need to lean your bike against a wall to load or unload kids.

 The high-quality, water-repellent padding is thin, but dense, offering enough cushioning without being bulky.
 It can easily be removed for washing, and is also reversible for you to choose either gray or magenta.

 As you can see, there are no ventilation holes for air flow during hot weather.
 Whether or not that will be an issue for you depends on your climate and the season you’ll be riding in.
-If you’re concerned about air flow, check out the very well-ventilated Thule Yepp Maxi or Yepp Nexxt Maxi.
+If you’re concerned about air flow, check out other Thule bike seats like the very well-ventilated Thule Yepp Maxi or Yepp Nexxt Maxi.

 Mounting a child bike seat to your bike for the first time can be a bit intimidating.
 But it’s honestly a super easy process.